opentrv/OpenTRV-Arduino-V0p2/hardware/REV14/README.txt

-REV 14 is RFM95W (plus opt coproc) and phototransistor and light, temp, voice, crude mobile chatter detector, with no UI eg neither buttons nor LEDs.
+REV 14 is I2CEXTV1 connector + LoRa (Microchip or RFM95W (plus optional coprocessor)) and phototransistor and light, temp, voice, crude mobile chatter detector, with no UI eg neither buttons nor LEDs.
 Designed for deployment to bus shelters in box 3 with LoRa comms for IoT Launchpad.